 A fully integrated POS system (a POS machine integrated with an EFTPOS terminal/machine card/device reader) is akin to a great business partner.
 It could help inform key business decisions through reporting insights, while helping streamline your day-to-day processes.
 Some of the ways that retail and hospitality businesses could benefit from having an integrated POS system are:

 The latest POS technology strives to get customers through the payment phase as fast and efficiently as possible, which is good for your customers and could benefit your ‘cost of sale’.
 Managing vouchers and other promotions can be quicker, and POS machines are also useful for managing loyalty programs.

-A change of mind at the till could be simpler to manage too, with the POS machine deducting products as easily as adding them.
+A change of mind at the till could be simpler to manage too, with the POS machine deducting products as easily as adding them - and managing refunds.

 A good POS machine will reduce the time it takes to process each sale, but it will also reap time rewards in sales reporting, inventory management and accounting.
-Rather than transferring sales data manually into your small business accounting software, your system can do it directly through the right integrated software.
+Rather than transferring sales data manually into your small business accounting software (such as Xero and MYOB), your system can do it directly through the right integrated software.